Enfamil and Necrotizing Enterocolitis: Understanding the FDA Warning and Causation

 Frequently Asked Questions

-What is necrotizing enterocolitis (NEC) and how is it diagnosed?
+What is necrotizing enterocolitis (NEC)?

 Does submitting information create an attorney-client relationship?